NearKXH/NKRouter/README.md

 [NKRouter registerUrl:@"sheme://host/app/home/view" session:mySession];
 ```

-The method `sessionRequest:completionHandler:`  of custom session will be called when URL routing match.
+The method `sessionRequest:completionHandler:`  of custom session will be called when URL routing matched.
 The parameters:
 - `request` request info model, including `requestUrl`, `parameters`, `matchPath`, `matchType` ...
 - `completionHandler` session should call the `completionHandler` as soon as it has finished performing that operation, to notify the URL routing requester whether this operation is succeed and respond the `responseObject` or `error`.
 ```objc